Keep in Touch

 February 2024

 The fishers cooperative has built an office and garage, replacing the building that was destroyed by fire.
 They will inaugurate the new building in April, when Seacology staff visits.
-Members of the Galeras Fishermen’s Cooperative visited in October 2023, and members of the two groups discussed experiences and challenges.
+Members of the Galeras Fishermen’s Cooperative visited in October 2023, and the two groups discussed experiences and challenges.

 Read more